Best Checklist Apps to Save Important Lists in 2026

 Google Tasks lives in the sidebar of Gmail and Google Calendar, making it accessible wherever you work.
 You don't switch apps to check your list.
 It's just there, persistent and available.

-Best for: People already using Gmail and Google Calendar daily, those who want zero learning curve, and anyone seeking a completely free option without ads or upgrade pressure.
+People already using Gmail and Google Calendar daily.
+Users who want zero learning curve and no new apps to install.
+Anyone seeking a completely free option without ads or premium upsells.
+Google Workspace users who stay in the ecosystem.

 Best for Apple Users: Apple Reminders